Syrup/Syrup/README.md

 - Sponsor: https://github.com/sponsors/Syrup
 ```

-Do you know my hobbies? there's no reason for you to know that, but...
-Why not?
+Do you know my hobbies?
+There's no reason for you to know that, but... why not?

 Do you think I don't have a hobby?
-I have 3 hobbies at least
+I have at least 3 hobbies
 - ✈️ Traveling
 - 💻 Coding
 - 😂 Watch Cartoons